Do you ever feel like you say the same thing over and over again to students?

 When you sign up you’ll get a 14-day trial to our College Edition and Legal Writing Edition Libraries PLUS use of advanced features like sub-Groups, Forms, and Analytics.
 No credit card required until you decide on a paid subscription.
 And of course we offer licenses to institutions so you can easily share libraries with colleagues, powering writing across the curriculum, big lab courses, online discussions…

 Available Comment Libraries

-Annotate PRO’s goal is to become a repository of expert feedback – across multiple disciplines.
-We’ve authored some content, and partnered with experts to create more.
-What could you create?
+Annotate PRO’s is a repository of expert feedback – across multiple disciplines.
+We author content in areas where we have expertise, partner with experts to provide additional domains, and provide you with the tools to create your own.
+What expert feedback could you create?
 Or in partnership with colleagues at your institution?